nickbaldwin-monster/adinfo/readme.md

 - other dates?

 Associate results with data:

-- hover interaction - show info?
+- add other info to hover
 - hover - highlight item in table?
 - select item in table - highlight job in list?